awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example1.md

       1. Create user AccountAadmin and note down the user security credentials\.

-         For instructions, see [Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.
+         For instructions, see [Creating an IAM user in Your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.

       1. Grant AccountAadmin administrator privileges by attaching a user policy giving full access\.

          For instructions, see [Working with Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the *IAM User Guide*\.

-      1. Note down the **IAM User Sign\-In URL** for AccountAadmin\.
+      1. Note down the **IAM user Sign\-In URL** for AccountAadmin\.
 You will need to use this URL when signing in to the AWS Management Console\.
 For more information about where to find it, see [How Users Sign in to Your Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html) in *IAM User Guide*\.
 Note down the URL for each of the accounts\.

 1. Set up either the AWS Command Line Interface \(CLI\) or the AWS Tools for Windows PowerShell\.
 Make sure you save administrator user credentials as follows:
    + If using the AWS CLI, create a profile, AccountAadmin, in the config file\.